ETHZ-RobotX/SuperMegaBot/docs/rss-tutorials/mapping_tutorial_preparations.md

 ## Download tutorial scripts and data

-Download the following [folder](https://drive.google.com/drive/folders/1JLa_MByMxZqtwGD3CzhP2ZrA4hAypZ2o?usp=sharing) which contains the tutorial scripts and maps.
+Download the following [folder](https://drive.google.com/drive/folders/1GC9h8f6164sgmsRAUPblgw6pvxkMf8z0?usp=sharing) which contains the tutorial scripts and maps.
+You can place this folder anywhere on your filesystem.

-{: .smb-info }
+## Open3d python install (required for the interactive part of mapping tutorial)

-## Open3d python install (required for the tutorial)
+You need to install the open3d python API.

 ### Option 1 - ppa

-You can install Open3d from a PPA.
+You can install open3d from a PPA.
 The PPA contains Open3d and all dependencies.
 First add the PPA to your system:

 ```shell
 sudo add-apt-repository ppa:roehling/open3d